Quick and easy yum repo mirroring with containers!

 an example that uses a Docker container to download the base repos required for

-both Oracle Linux 7 and 8 to the /repos
+both Oracle Linux 7 and 8 to the /repos folder on the host:

 |